kaltura/KalturaGeneratedAPIClientsTypescript/README.md

 > An easy-to-use facade to Kaltura server with typescript support for action requests, classes and enums.

 This library uses `Typescript` files that are transpiled  into `ECMAScript 5` using `commonjs` as a module system.

+This library have **_zero dependencies_** at runtime and it can be used in any Javascript project.
+Those who are using Typescript will benefit even more.

+ >Visit `kaltura-angular-client-demo repo` for [live demonstration](https://goo.gl/c02JX2) of an  application using this library.

 ## Installation